rgasch/filament-extended-starter-kit/README.md

 require tuning is the "nCpuCores" variable which is used to configure CPU load and needs to know the number of CPU cores on you system in order to make this calculation correct.

+## Performance

+Some people have reported slow page loading speeds.
+In response to this I've added a .htaccess file which defines caching directives which already helps quite a bit.
+If after this optimization you are still unhappy with your loading speeds, try removing the *"ralphjsmit/tall-interactive"* package from your composer.json file and then run "composer update" (this of course assumes that you are not using the functionality in this package).